mhishamsg/README/README.md

   </a> <br>
 </div>

-Passionate content creator and editor behind Sahafiun.com, a platform blending lifestyle, technology, arts, and insights for Muslim readers.
+Passionate content creator and editor behind <a href="https://sahafiun.com">Sahafiun.com</a>, a platform blending lifestyle, technology, arts, and insights for Muslim readers.
 Building on experience from mhisham.org and The Rojak Place, I curate reactions, reviews, and relevant stories with a focus on informative, community-driven content.
 Open to press releases at <editor@sahafiun.com>.

 Let's connect on tech, culture, and more!